amcginlay/eks-demos/doc/11-ca/README.md

 ```

 If the underlying nodes are present and have spare capacity, new pods can be created in a matter of seconds.
 The nodes (i.e. virtual machines) take a little longer to stand up so best practice suggests they are scaled-out as rapidly as possible and scaled-in slowly in order to cope with the possibility of spiky workloads.
-After about 10 minutes the Cluster Autoscaler would normally begin scaling-in the number of nodes and eventually revert to its previous size.
+After about 10 minutes the Cluster Autoscaler would normally begin scaling-in the number of nodes and would eventually revert to its previous size.
 To save time, manually revert the desired number of nodes and continue to monitor this to completion before moving on.
 ```bash
 eksctl scale nodegroup --cluster ${EKS_CLUSTER_NAME} --name ng-${EKS_CLUSTER_NAME} --nodes 2